Welcome to the

 By 2018, the schools built in Malawi, Africa in 2016 had doubled enrollment, hosting more than 500 children.
 With seed money from IAPW founder Manuela Testolini, Prince’s brother Omarr Baker, and Prince supporters NPGUK, IAPW built a second school in the village of Chimbwinda to serve the rapidly growing community of students.
 Check out the video from the last visit HERE!

 Building schools is important work.
 However, even where schools exist, other barriers to education remain.
 That’s why we’re digging deeper in these communities by also implementing adult literacy programs (thanks to NPGUK’s support!) and larger sustainability projects for these villages, which will provide access to clean water, sustainable agriculture, and solar power.
 Help us build on Prince’s legacy of compassion by breaking the cycle of poverty and illiteracy in these communities, changing lives for generations to come.
 Want to see what’s in the works now?
 Check out our latest report HERE.

 Sew the world

-We’re excited to announce that, with the help of our original ambassador Kelsy Dominick, we launched a sewing workshop in Chimbwinda for the women in the adult literacy program.
-We donating sewing machines, supplies and time to teach the women how to sew.
+We’re excited to announce that, with the help of our original youth ambassador Kelsy Dominick, we launched a sewing workshop in Chimbwinda for the women in the adult literacy program.
+We donated sewing machines, supplies and time to teach the women how to sew.
 With the help of the tailor in the village, they’ll continue to improve on their skills.
-Our goal is that this becomes another income generating initiative for the community, as the women sew and sell school uniforms and reusable sanitary pads.
+Our goal is that this becomes another income-generating initiative for the community, as the women sew and sell school uniforms and reusable sanitary pads.

 Celebrating Prince’s 60th